usr-lab/usr-lab.github.io/publications/index.md

 Hirsch, L., Björsell, A., Laaksoharju, M., & Obaid, M. (2017).
 Investigating Design Implications Towards a Social Robot as a Memory Trainer.  *In Proceedings of the Fourth International Conference on Human Agent Interaction (HAI ’17)*, ACM, 2017.

-Obaid, M., Baykal, G.E., Yantaç, A.E., & Barendregt, W. (2017).
+Obaid, M., Baykal, G.E., Yantaç, A.E., & Barendregt, W. (2017).
 Developing a Prototyping Method for Involving Children in the Design of Classroom Robots. *International Journal of Social Robotics*, Springer, 2017.

 #### 2016